tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 saved and acknowledged by the broker.

 Some options for preventing this:
-1. Set `max.in.flight.requests.per.connection=1` to allow only one batch to be sent to a broker at a time
+1. Set `max.in.flight.requests.per.connection=1` to allow only one batch to be sent to a broker at a time[^guaranteemessageorder].
 2. Set `retries=0` and crash before committing if a publish fails.
 On restart, the messages will be tried again.
 3. Keep track of the offset assigned to records in the producer's `send` callback and crash before committing if they are ever out of order.
 On restart, the messages will be sent again.
+4. Turn on idempotent messages with [`enable.idempotence=true`](https://kafka.apache.org/documentation/#producerconfigs_enable.idempotence) or `processing.guarantee=exactly_once` [with Kafka Streams](https://www.confluent.io/blog/enabling-exactly-once-kafka-streams/).
+This adds transactions and ["exactly once" delivery of messages](https://cwiki.apache.org/confluence/display/KAFKA/KIP-447%3A+Producer+scalability+for+exactly+once+semantics) which have their own costs.

 Option #1 is probably the easiest, though it's worth testing the effect of your system's throughput.